The Head (Fallout): Plot

 Before the Great War, Cooper Howard films a Western movie and complains to the director about his character killing the villain.
 In the present day, the Ghoul finds Wilzig's headless corpse and sets out to follow Lucy after giving his scent to CX404.
-Lucy reaches the underwater remains of Hollywood Boulevard, where a mutated Axolotl known as a gulper swallows Wilzig's head.
+Lucy reaches the underwater remains of Hollywood Boulevard, where a mutated axolotl known as a gulper swallows Wilzig's head.
 As she escapes the gulper, she is held at gunpoint by the Ghoul.

 Back in Filly, Maximus is forced to sell some teeth to pay to have his armor's radio module repaired, but encounters several scavengers attempting to steal the Power Armor.
 After initially struggling, Maximus regains control of the armor, kills the leader and chases the others off.
 Through the camcorder, he pretends to be Titus and claims that Maximus died in battle.
 The Brotherhood of Steel proceeds to send a new squire, Thaddeus, to assist him in his mission.
 Maximus hides in the armor and pretends to be Titus.
 As Thaddeus constantly bullied him at the camp, Maximus takes every opportunity to make his new squire's life difficult, only to change his mind when he learns that Thaddeus's bullying was motivated entirely by peer pressure.

 The Ghoul begins submerging Lucy, claiming that he is using her as bait to attract the gulper.
 The gulper appears but quickly escapes when Lucy struggles and accidentally pulls some vials from the Ghoul's jacket, shattering them.
 The Ghoul is furious as he no longer has the chems that keep him from turning feral.
 He angrily sets CX404 loose and leaves with Lucy as his prisoner.

 In Vault 33, the new co-overseers call a general hearing regarding the future of the raiders they have captured.
 Norm suggests that rehabilitation is a waste of time and that they should execute the prisoners.
 He is rebuked, but news of a water shortage due to the Vault's purification chip failing puts more pressure on the overseers to make a decision.

 Sensing a high level of radiation, Maximus and Thaddeus reach Hollywood Boulevard, encountering the gulper.
-Thaddeus is almost swallowed whole, but Maximus intervenes and pulls Thaddeus out causing the gulper to throw up the contents of its own guts and killing itself in the process.
-Thaddeus and Maximus, recovering from the encounter, turn to see CX404 licking his deceased owner's head.
+Thaddeus is almost swallowed whole, but Maximus intervenes and pulls Thaddeus out, causing the gulper to throw up the contents of its guts and killing itself in the process.
+Thaddeus and Maximus, recovering from the encounter, turn to see CX404 licking her deceased owner's head.

-Lucy is held hostage by The Ghoul as they cross the desert, Lucy begs for water but her pleas go unheard.
+Lucy is held hostage by the Ghoul as they cross the desert.
+Lucy begs for water but her pleas go unheard.

 In the past, Cooper's wife, Barb, gets him into contact with Vault-Tec, as Cooper is worried about his career declining.
 Agreeing to work as a spokesman and ambassador for the company, Cooper wears a Vault-Tec jumpsuit and goes to a photoshoot to advertise the Vault, at one point giving an impromptu thumbs up for a photo.
 It is implied that Vault-Tec's new mascot, the Vault Boy, is later modeled after Cooper.